#10 How to Run A Quarterly Product Strategy Meeting

 - The meeting created a results-focused organization.
 If your product area moved its proxy metrics, it got more resources.
 The opposite was true, too.

-How Quarterly Product Strategy meetings work today
+How Quarterly Product Strategy Meetings Work Today

-From time to time, I help companies prepare and execute Quarterly Product Strategy meetings.
+Occasionally, I help companies prepare and execute Quarterly Product Strategy meetings.
 The head of product owns the meeting, determines its attendees, and manages the schedule.

-The day before the meeting, the head of product shares the following materials, using Google Slides or Docs:
+The day before the meeting, the head of product shares the following materials using Google Slides or Docs:

 - A re-articulation of the overall product strategy, including the product vision (GLEe), product strategy lock-up (Strategy/metrics/tactics), high-level priorities (GEM), and the rolling four-quarter roadmap.